ppanthasen/efficient-dataset-distillation/README.md

 Dataset distillation aims to generate a compact synthetic dataset that enables deep learning models to generalize as effectively as if trained on the full dataset.
 This implementation explores:

 - **DataDAM**: Enhances dataset distillation by aligning attention maps between synthetic and real samples, ensuring the distilled data preserves how the model internally focuses on different input regions.
-- **PAD**: Prioritizes important trajectories and filters redundant samples to improve efficiency
+- **PAD**: Improves distillation efficiency by prioritizing alignment of important training trajectories and filtering redundant samples

 ## 💡 Key Results

 - Reduced dataset size by **98.6%**